-The doors open at 8.50 am once the bell has rung and the Out of School children leave the building, a member of Pre-school staff will come and stand at the door and welcome everyone in and tick your child off our list.
+The doors open at 8.50 am once the bell has rung and the Out of School children leave the building, a member of Pre-school staff will come and stand at the door and welcome everyone in.

 This is the busiest time in the setting with lots of people trying to get their child to find their bag and coat peg, put their water bottles and lunch boxes in the appropriate containers and then encourage their child to put their picture and name on the door.
 Staff are available to help and settle the children into activities set out around the classroom.
 This is a good time to speak to your child’s Key Person, or arrange an appointment to come and see them.

-Once everyone has arrived and the doors secured we encourage everyone to sit on the carpet for register time.
+Once everyone has arrived and the doors secured and locked we encourage everyone to sit on the carpet for register time.
 During this group time, we sing our ‘Hello’ song and welcome all the children.
 This song uses Makaton signing to say ‘hello’ and make the initial letter sound of each child’s name.
-We talk about what day it is, do some counting and then tell the children about what activities they can do that day.
+We talk about what day it is, do some counting and then talk to the children about what activities they can try that day.
 Sometimes the children tell us what they would like to do and we also all get an opportunity to listen to what the children have been doing.

-Children are then allowed to do what activity they would like (we have a selection of craft and educational activities, which link to the week’s topic); they can decide what toys they would like on the carpet, they can go and play with the toys set out on the play deck, they can go into the mud kitchen area, or they can sit in the book house and read or listen to a story.
+The children can decide what toys they would like on the carpet, they can go and play with the toys set out on the play deck, they can go into the mud kitchen area, or they can sit in the book house and read, or listen to a story.

-Soon it is snack time and the children are individually encouraged (once they have washed their hands) to come and get themselves a beaker and plate and enjoy a healthy snack and drink.
+We operate a rolling snack time and the children are individually encouraged (once they have washed their hands) to come and get themselves a beaker and plate and enjoy a healthy snack and drink.
 They have a choice when to join in with snack, as often they like to finish their activity, before they join the snack table.
 It can take a little time to work round all the children and whilst some children are eating, others are playing and enjoying the activities in the setting.

 Soon it is time to tidy up the classroom and get ready to go outside onto the School playground and field.
 All the children are encouraged to help tidy up the toys and games.
 Sometimes we manage to fit in a group activity before we go outside and sometimes we do it after being outside.
-Our schedule has to be a little bit weather dependent.
+Our schedule may change slightly depending on the weather.

-Most of the children love going outside and playing on the tricycles, scooters, cars and play equipment.
+Most of the children love going outside and playing on the balance bikes, tricycles, scooters, cars and play equipment.
 We also do more structured activities outside including water play, sand and ball play.
-We also have insect hunts, mark making activities with water, chalks and crayons; and bubble blowing.
+We also have insect hunts, mark making activities with water, chalks and crayons and bubble blowing.

 Just before 12 o’clock we have to come inside and have a story before some children go home and others come in.
-It is register time again and usually a group activity session before children go and get their lunch boxes and drink bottles for lunch.
+It is register time again and usually a group activity session before children wash their hands then go and get their lunch boxes and drink bottles for lunch.

-At 1pm some children leave us and after a final register we set out some more different activities and toys for the children.
+At 1 pm some children leave us and after a final register we set out some more different activities and toys for the children.
 The children are encouraged to do what activities they would like on their own, or with their friends.
-The children staying in the afternoon get to go outside again and play in the garden.
-After outside play we will have a drink and then some group time before getting the children ready to go home, or go to Out of School Club.

 Specific initiatives we use at our setting:

-Interest leaves – we use these to find out what the children are interested in.
+Interest leaves – we use these to find out what are the particular interests of the children.
 This helps us plan our activities and also lets the children see and talk about what their friends like to do.
 The specific leaves are placed on our tree and displayed in our setting.

 WOW certificates – if your child has done something that you, or they are proud of and you want to celebrate it, we encourage you to complete a WOW certificate.
-Any certificates received are talked about at group time and put on display.
+Any certificates received are talked about at group time and put on display in the classroom.